renanthera/simc-wiki/HowToBuild.md

 ## Building using Microsoft Visual Studio

 Download and install  [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com).
-Select basic install with `Desktop development with C++`.
+Under the `Workloads` tab select `Desktop development with C++` and additionally select `C++ Clang tools for Windows` if you'd like that as well.

 ### Building the CLI
   * Open the solution simc_vs2019.sln